 The climate of South Korea is astonishingly diverse, with extremes of weather seen throughout the year.
 Winter can be bitterly cold, with temperatures falling to minus 20’C on a regular basis.
 Heavy snowfall in winter is not uncommon in such temperatures.

-At the other end of the scale summer temperatures can reach 30’C during July and August, which is also where the majority of the annual rainfall is focused.
-Typhoons, while experienced less commonly than many other Asian countries, may be experienced at any time between July and November.
+At the other end of the scale, summer temperatures can reach 30’C during July and August, which is also where the majority of the annual rainfall is focused.
+Typhoons, while experienced less commonly than in many other Asian countries, may be experienced at any time between July and November.

 Culturally, South Korea is notable for its homogeneity, with over 90% of the population classing themselves as native Korean, while also speaking the Korean language.
 Of course, as the economy has grown, an increasing number of foreigners have joined the ranks of workers here, often in the manufacturing or service industries.

 Like many Asian countries, one of the most notable cultural traits is that of respect and the concept of “face”.
 The intention is to minimize any negativity towards others; insults, arguments and aggression are all regarded as negative traits.

 In contrast, manners are treated with great reverence.
 It is perfectly normal to see native Koreans and expats alike bowing politely to one another when meeting, while other signs of respect such as time-keeping are highly regarded.
 The removal of shoes before entering private residences is also expected in many situations.

 It is interesting to note that in Korea one beckons (a taxi or person) in a most un-Western style.
 Whereas it is typical in the USA or UK to extend the hand, fingers pointing upward, in Korea such a gesture is more typically reserved for animals.
 Instead in Korea one will observe people beckoning with a downturned palm.